wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-service.md

 Follow the steps given below to create a multi repository project:

 !!! info
-     A multi repository project allows you to maintain multiple repositories and dedicate each of them to specific components or modules in you project.
+     A multi repository project allows you to maintain multiple repositories and dedicate each of them to specific components or modules in your project.

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
 This opens the organization home page.
 2. On the organization home page, click **+ Create Project**.